Substance Abuse Education for Delaware Nurses

 Periodic Monitoring

 It is critical to regularly reevaluate the appropriateness of continuing opioid therapy due to changes in pain etiology, health condition, progress toward functional goals, and addiction risk.
-To corroborate self-reports, review of data within the prescription drug monitoring program should be conducted at each visit (see “Delaware Prescription Drug Monitoring Program” later in this course).
+To corroborate self-reports, review of data within the prescription drug monitoring program should be conducted at each visit (see “Prescription Drug Monitoring Programs” later in this course).
 Periodic monitoring should also include urine tests and pill counts when appropriate.

 Clinicians must utilize screening and monitoring for all patients on chronic opioid therapy to document patient outcomes and progress toward functional goals.
 The Pain Assessment and Documentation Tool (PADT) is a practical tool that clinicians can use at each patient visit and incorporate into electronic records (see “Resources” at the end of this course).
-It offers a simple checklist to monitor the “Five As” of pain management.
+It offers a simple checklist to monitor the “Five As” of pain management (Dydyk, 2023).

-A nalgesia | A reduction in pain |
+Analgesia | A reduction in pain |

-A ctivities of daily living | Improvement in level of function |
+Activities of daily living | Improvement in level of function |

-A ffect | Changes in mood |
+Affect | Changes in mood |

-A dverse effects | Falls, decreased cognitive function, constipation, etc. |
+Adverse effects | Falls, decreased cognitive function, constipation, etc. |

-A DRBs | Aberrant drug-related behaviors |
+ADRBs | Aberrant drug-related behaviors |

 CDC Clinical Practice Guideline for Prescribing Opioids for Pain